Quantum-Accelerators/quacc/docs/src/user/quick-start.md

 With the `Atoms` object defined, we then imported a desired recipe and instantiated it.
 In this case, since we want to use `EMT`, we can look in `quacc.recipes.emt` to see all the available recipes.
 Naturally, we are interested in the `StaticJob` recipe.
 We then instantiate and run the recipe by passing in the `Atoms` object we defined earlier.

-## Example 2: A Simple Calculation with GFN2-xTB
+## A Simple Calculation with GFN2-xTB

 If molecules are more your thing, let's consider another simple example.
 Here, we want to run a structure relaxation of a water molecule using the semi-empirical quantum mechanics method called [GFN2-xTB](https://doi.org/10.1021/acs.jctc.8b01176).
 This method is conveniently available in several packages, including `tblite`, which we will use here.
 The demonstration below shows how to run this calculation with QuAcc.